Audio Registers

 Sound Channel 2 — Pulse

-This sound channel works exactly like channel 1, except that it lacks a wavelength sweep (and thus an equivalent to NR10).
+This sound channel works exactly like channel 1, except that it lacks a period sweep (and thus an equivalent to NR10).
 Please refer to the corresponding CH1 register:

 • NR21 ($FF16) → NR11